Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 - Saves serious money on interest payments

-- Reduces your monthly expenses
+- Reduces your monthly payments

 - Frees up capital to invest elsewhere